Skip to content

 How do we grade minor burns?

-Nobody understands first, second and third degree burns so what approach can we use?
+Nobody understands first-, second-, and third-degree burns, so what approach can we use?
 Grading the depth of burn is notoriously difficult.
-We should all be able to pick the superficial epidermal burn or the charred full thickness burn but there is some room for error in the middle ground.
-Often, the grading will vary depending on who is doing it and when.
+We should all be able to distinguish between a superficial epidermal burn and a charred full-thickness burn, but there is some room for error in the middle ground.
+Often, grading varies depending on who is doing it and when.
 Tincture of time helps differentiate a mid-dermal burn from a deeper dermal one.

-Remember, too, that the majority of burns are heterogenous and contain a number of different components.
+Remember, too, that most burns are heterogeneous and contain multiple components.
 Remember to measure, check capillary refill and sensation.

 How are you going to clean them?

-Once the patient is adequately analgesed remove any adherent clothing and pre-hospital creams and unguents so you can properly assess the burn.
+Once the patient is adequately analgesed, remove any adherent clothing and pre-hospital creams and unguents to properly assess the burn.
 Intranasal fentanyl or diamorphine can make this process much less distressing.
-One of the main aims of cleaning the burn is to prevent bacterial infection that delays healing.
+One of the main aims of cleaning the burn is to prevent bacterial infection, which can delay healing.

-Most burns services recommend shaving the hair of the surrounding skin because of colonisation of the nearby hair follicles.
+Most burn services recommend shaving the surrounding skin because of colonisation of nearby hair follicles.
 Limb, trunk or torso burns should be cleaned with 0.1% aqueous chlorhexidine or normal saline.

-There is a some controversy as to whether blisters should be left intact or de-roofed.
+There is some controversy as to whether blisters should be left intact or de-roofed.
 Those in favour of de-roofing suggest it is impossible to gauge the depth of the burn without seeing the base.
-Those against suggest that the blister fluid, being sterile, acts as a cushion against shear trauma for the healing skin and keeps things moist.
-As always be guided by local policies.
+Those against suggest that the sterile blister fluid acts as a cushion against shear trauma to the healing skin and keeps things moist.
+As always, be guided by local policies.

 In Victoria, the regional burns service recommends removing blisters using a sterile technique.